robcollins55/Raspberry-Pi-4-OpenWrt-Router-Custombuild/README.md

      2. Do not reboot, just leave the Pi running and recheck web browser access to Luci, it should be working now.
 11. Go to Luci>system>system>language&style and set the theme to OpenWrt2020 - it's much nicer than bootstrap :wink:
 12. If using a lan switch, connect a cable from the gigabit port on the Pi to the first lan port of your switch/wifiAP device.
 Remember to switch DHCP and NAT off on the switch (as the Pi does all that) and set the gateway address on the switch to the Pi address - default for the Pi is 192.168.1.1.
-13. Turn the wifi on the Pi off if you intend to use your switch/wifiAP instead Network>wireless>Rivendell.
+13. Turn the wifi on the Pi off if you intend to use your switch/wifiAP instead of Network>wireless>Rivendell.
 If you intend to keep the wifi on and use the Pi as the wifiAP, please do alter the country code under advanced settings to your country - by default it is set to NZ New Zealand.
 Also rename the SSID and password to your preference.
 14. Go to system>system>generalsettings>timezone and set your timezone to your location.
 15. Method for setting up a NAS service via Samba with WireGuard remote access I will cover in Extras.md, coming soon!